C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/catalyst-rapid-funding/campaign-brief.md

 linkTitle: "Catalyst - Rapid Funding Mechanisms"
 type: docs
 hide_feedback: true
+description: "How can we distribute Cardano treasury funds more rapidly in a transparent, accountable, and safe manner?"
 ---
 How can we distribute Cardano treasury funds more rapidly in a transparent, accountable, and safe manner?